-AFFORDABLE HOUSING: a goal of 34 units Long-term housing supports residents once they complete their transitional housing stay.
+EMERGENCY SHELTER BEDS: more than doubling from 27 to 63 emergency shelter beds Especially as we see violence escalating, we know that having emergency beds saves lives.
+They help families escape from immediate danger and offer a place to sleep without fear.
+This new accessible building will allow us to support those with mobility issues, including seniors.
+Many struggle with the number of stairs in our existing building.
+As a direct result of the control dynamics related to their abuse. survivors often face specific obstacles to accessing affordable housing.
+These hurdles make it even more challenging for survivors to find safe housing for This is particularly true for those most marginalized and with the least access to resources, including many ethnic or racial minorities, Indigenous people, immigrants, those who are geographically isolated, those living in poverty, and those with disabilities.
+Infographic adapted from AFFORDABLE HOUSING: a goal of 30 units Long-term housing supports residents once they complete their transitional housing stay.
 These units offer places to live that are safe, affordable, and supportive, extending the continuum of care for women and their children.
 As women find stable employment but face a high cost of living, acquiring housing that is both affordable and safe is vital.
 These housing units help to ensure that women never need to decide between homelessness and removal of their children - or returning to an abuser.
 "I had a safe place to find security and regain stability.
 It provided a protective environment for my children and me. and I also received valuable counselling."
-Unique barriers to affordable housing As a direct result of the control dynamics related to their abuse. survivors often face specific obstacles to accessing affordable housing.
-These hurdles make it even more challenging for survivors to find safe housing for themselves and their children.
-This is particularly true for those most marginalized and with the least access to resources, including many ethnic or racial minorities, Indigenous people, immigrants, those who are geographically isolated, those living in poverty, and those with disabilities.
-Infographic adapted from safehousingpartnerships.org.
+Unique barriers to affordable housing themselves and their children.

+safehousingpartnerships.org.